TMUniversal/TMUniversal/README.md

 <img src="https://raw.githubusercontent.com/TMUniversal/TMUniversal/master/images/hero.svg" alt="Hero Image" width="100%"/>

+### Hi there 👋

-Hi!
-I'm TMUniversal, a developer from Germany.
+I'm [TMUniversal], a developer from Germany.

-I mostly create stuff for and/or around Discord in JavaScript or TypeScript.
-I also enjoy experimenting and building small projects.
+I mostly create stuff for and/or around Discord in TypeScript.
+I also enjoy experimenting and building small projects, DevOps and Kubernetes.

 __What I am currently learning/working on__
-   - Developing and maintaining __[discord-bot-template]__, an open-source template for Discord bots in TypeScript.
+  - Developing a private Discord Bot in [Go].
-   - Working on some other bots, like __[Emoji Stealer]__.
-   - Becoming more confident in TypeScript.
+  - Abandoning TypeScript for [Go].
-   - Making a __[website]__ with [Nuxt.js].
+  - Making a [website] with [Nuxt.js].
-   - Trying to get into Kubernetes.

 <details>
-  <summary>Some more about me</summary>
+  <summary>Some stats</summary>

-  - You can consult me on anything about Discord.

   <table>
     <tr>